 What Do I Do With My Bouquet During the Wedding?

-Almost every wedding, I get asked how to hold a bouquet when it comes time for the ceremony or any pre-ceremony photos.
+At almost every wedding, I get asked how to hold a bouquet when it comes time for the ceremony or any pre-ceremony photos.
 I am here to provide you with the best tips and tricks photography-wise to get those great shots and look picture-perfect.

 Here are my tips on how to walk down the aisle with your bouquet: